 16. Any dispute relating to this agreement shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
 A single arbitrator shall be selected under the expedited rules of the AAA.

 17. This agreement shall terminate on the date two (2) years from the date hereof.
-Notwithstanding the previous sentence, the contents of any written proposals delivered by Kern River to ENA including, without limitation, costs estimates, which are marked as confidential shall be kept by ENA subject to the terms and conditions of this Agreement for a period of three (3) years from the date hereof or returned to Kern River in accordance with Paragraph 10 of this Agreement.
+Notwithstanding the previous sentence, the contents of any written proposals delivered by Kern River to ENA which contain Confidential Information including, without limitation, costs estimates, which are marked as confidential shall be kept by ENA subject to the terms and conditions of this Agreement for a period of three (3) years from the date hereof or returned to Kern River in accordance with Paragraph 10 of this Agreement.

 DATED July ____, 2000